SakethMadhav/Life-OS/docs/03-AI-feature-and-Responsible-AI.md

 LIFE OS AI uses AI as a core product capability rather than simply as an add-on feature.

-The central AI experience is the **AI Life Coach Agent**, an intelligent personal assistant designed to help users manage goals, tasks, habits, learning plans, and daily decisions through personalized, context-aware guidance.
+The central AI experience is the **AI Life Coach Agent**, an intelligent personal assistant designed to help users manage goals, tasks, habits, learning plans, and daily decisions.

-The AI system continuously analyzes relevant user activities, priorities, goals, and historical progress to generate personalized recommendations and action plans.
+The agent continuously analyses user activities, priorities, goals, and historical progress to generate personalized recommendations and action plans.

 ---

-## 1. AI Feature Overview
+# 1. AI Feature Overview

-### AI Feature Name
+## AI Feature Name

 **AI Life Coach Agent**

-### What Does It Do?
+## What Does It Do?

 The AI Life Coach Agent acts as an intelligent personal assistant that helps users: